browserstate/history.js/README.md

 - History.js **solves** the following browser bugs:
 	- HTML5 Browsers
 		- Chrome 8 sometimes does not contain the correct state data when traversing back to the initial state
-		- Safari 5, Safari iOS 4 and Firefox 3 and 4 do not fire the `onhashchange` event when the page is loaded with a hash
+		- Safari 5, Safari iOS 4 and Firefox 3 and 4 do not fire the `window.onhashchange` event when the page is loaded with a hash
-		- Safari 5 and Safari iOS 4 do not fire the `onpopstate` event when the hash has changed unlike the other browsers
+		- Safari 5 and Safari iOS 4 do not fire the `window.onpopstate` event when the hash has changed unlike the other browsers
 		- Safari 5 and Safari iOS 4 fail to return to the correct state once a hash is replaced by a `replaceState` call / [bug report](https://bugs.webkit.org/show_bug.cgi?id=56249)
 		- Safari 5 and Safari iOS 4 sometimes fail to apply the state change under busy conditions / [bug report](https://bugs.webkit.org/show_bug.cgi?id=42940)
-		- Google Chrome 8,9,10 and Firefox 4 prior to the RC will always fire `onpopstate` once the page has loaded / [change recommendation](http://hacks.mozilla.org/2011/03/history-api-changes-in-firefox-4/)
+		- Google Chrome 8,9,10 and Firefox 4 prior to the RC will always fire `window.onpopstate` once the page has loaded / [change recommendation](http://hacks.mozilla.org/2011/03/history-api-changes-in-firefox-4/)
 		- Safari iOS 4.0, 4.1, 4.2 have a working HTML5 History API - although the actual back buttons of the browsers do not work, therefore we treat them as HTML4 browsers
 	- HTML4 Browsers
-		- Old browsers like MSIE 6,7 and Firefox 2 do not have a `onhashchange` event
+		- Old browsers like MSIE 6,7 and Firefox 2 do not have a `window.onhashchange` event
 		- MSIE 6 and 7 sometimes do not apply a hash even it was told to (requiring a second call to the apply function)
 		- Non-Opera HTML4 browsers sometimes do not apply the hash when the hash is not `urlencoded`
 	- All Browsers